brooklyncentral/brooklyn-elk/README.md

     echo network.host: ${IP_ADDRESS} | sudo tee -a /etc/elasticsearch/elasticsearch.yml
 ~~~
 The purpose of this section is to create a YAML file with all of the required configuration.
 We use the YAML
 literal style `|` indicator to write a multi line command.
-We then use `$brooklyn:formatString` notation to
-build the string from configuration.
-We start our series of commands by using the `rm` command to remove the
+We start our series of commands by using the `rm`
-previous config file.
-We then use `echo` and `tee` to create the new config file and insert the config.
-Part
+command to remove the previous config file.
+We then use `echo` and `tee` to create the new config file and
-of the configuration is a list of all hosts that is set on the parent entity- this is done by using a combination
+insert the config.
+Part of the configuration is a list of all hosts that is set on the parent entity- this
- of the `component` and  `attributeWhenReady` DSL commands.
+is done by using a combination of the `component` and  `attributeWhenReady` DSL commands.
 More on how this is generated later.

 #### Check running
 After an app is installed and run, this command is scheduled to run regularly and used to populate the `service.isUp`